 Your dentist can check your dentures for fit and make sure they’re not causing any problems.
 Over time, your gums and jawbone can change shape, which may require adjustments to your dentures.
 Regular checkups help keep your dentures comfortable and your mouth healthy.

 Receiving dentures is a relatively straightforward process.
 Yet, patients may have other questions or concerns.
-Read answers to common questions about dentures in Arlington Heights and Chicago, IL:
+Read answers to common questions about dentures in Arlington Heights and Chicago, IL.

 Do dentures hurt?